Grenfell Tower fire: Aluminium–polyethylene cladding

 Structure of an ACM sandwich panel.
 In the case of Reynobond PE, the aluminium sheets' thickness is 0.5 mm and overall panel thickness may be 3 mm, 4 mm, or 6 mm.

 Fire safety experts have said that the building's new external cladding was a possible cause of the rapid spread of the fire.
 Experts said the gap between the cladding and the insulation worked like a chimney to spread the fire.
 The cladding could be seen burning and melting, causing additional speculation that it was not made of fire-resistant material.
 One resident said: "The whole one side of the building was on fire.
 The cladding went up like a matchstick."

 Concerns about the dangers of external cladding were raised years before, following a fire in 1991 at flats in Knowsley Heights, Merseyside.
 Recent major high-rise fires that have involved flammable cladding are listed below.

 Records show that a contractor had been paid £2.6 million to install an "ACM rainscreen over-clad" during the recent refurbishment at Grenfell Tower.
 ACM stands for "aluminium composite material", also known as a sandwich panel, the combustibility of which depends on the choice of insulation core material.

 One of the products used was Arconic's Reynobond, which is available with different types of core material—polyethylene, as reportedly used in Grenfell Tower (Reynobond PE), or a more fire-resistant material (Reynobond FR).
 The Reynobond cladding reportedly cost £24 per square metre (£20 per sq. yd.) for the fire-retardant version, and £22 (£18) for the combustible version.

-According to Arconic's website and brochure for the mainland European market at the time of the fire, the Reynobond PE cladding used was suitable only for buildings 10 m or less tall; the fire-retardant Reynobond FR was suitable for buildings up to 30 m tall; and above the latter height, such as the upper parts of Grenfell Tower, the non-combustible A2 version was supposed to be used ("As soon as the building is higher than the firefighters' ladders, it has to be conceived with an incombustible material").
+According to Arconic's website and brochure for the mainland European market at the time of the fire, the Reynobond PE cladding used was suitable only for buildings 10 m tall or less; the fire-retardant Reynobond FR was suitable for buildings up to 30 m tall; and above the latter height, such as the upper parts of Grenfell Tower, the non-combustible A2 version was supposed to be used ("As soon as the building is higher than the firefighters' ladders, it has to be conceived with an incombustible material").
 After the fire, Arconic stopped sales of Reynobond PE worldwide for tower blocks.